1-loop Color structures and sunny diagrams: Summary

 This paper generalizes \cite{color} to loops and applies to any theory where all the fields are in the adjoint representation.
 For a general number of loops we were able to reduce the space of color structures to the space of ``vacuum skeletons'' with rays together with some residual relations inherited from the Jacobi relations, see fig. \ref{fig:Jacobi-planting}.

 In the 1-loop case we fully determined $LCS_n$, the space of loop color structures.
-As there are no residual relations $LCS_n$ is given by ``sunny diagrams'', such as the RHS of fig. \ref{fig:Jacobi-planting}.
-Such diagrams are labelled by cyclic orderings of the $n$ external legs, up to reversal, and hence $\rm{dim}(LCS_n) = (n-1)!/2$.
-Algebraically this is equivalent an $S_n$ representation induced by the dihedral group (\ref{lcsn-algeb}), meaning that it is in the same representation as single traces.
+As there are no residual relations $LCS_n$ is given by ``sunny diagrams'', such as the outcome of fig. \ref{fig:Jacobi-planting}.
+Such diagrams are labelled by cyclic orderings of the $n$ external legs, up to reversal, and hence ${\rm{dim}}(LCS_n) = (n-1)!/2$.
+Algebraically this is equivalent to an $S_n$ representation induced by the dihedral group (\ref{lcsn-algeb}), meaning that it is in the same representation as single traces.
 Since $TCS_n$ can be identified with a subspace of the single traces we see that $TCS_n \subset LCS_n$ (\ref{tcsn-in-lcsn}) as we might expect in order that all the sub-amplitudes which appear at tree level may receive 1-loop corrections.
 The generating function of the characteristic polynomial is given by (\ref{gen-func}), and the individual polynomials are given by (\ref{ch-odd},\ref{ch-even}).
-For $3 \le n \le 9$ the representations were decomposed into irreducible components through the use of the character table and the results are listed in table \ref{tab:irrep}.
+For $3 \le n \le 9$, the representations were decomposed into irreducible components through the use of the character table and the results are listed in table \ref{tab:irrep}.

-At 1-loop the the Kleiss-Kuijf relations generalize to the relations found in \cite{BDDK94}.
+At 1-loop the Kleiss-Kuijf relations generalize to the relations found in \cite{BDDK94}.
 We collectively refer to these as ``shuffle relations''.
 In section \ref{sec:shuffle} we used the notions of cyclic shuffle and split to present an elegant proof of the 1-loop shuffle relations based on \cite{color,DelDucaDixon-etal1999b}.

-Our main results are the generating function (\ref{gen-func}) and the list of irrep decomposition in table \ref{tab:irrep}.
+Our main results are the generating function (\ref{gen-func}) and the list of irrep decompositions in table \ref{tab:irrep}.
 We tested them successfully as described below (\ref{chi}) and we believe that they are novel.
 These are rather basic quantities associated with scattering amplitudes, and therefore are of intrinsic interest.
 In addition they are interesting through their relation to the literature as reflected by the list of references.
+We believe these results appear here for the first time.

 Higher loop color structures are left for future work.
 Also, seeking physical implications for the irrep decomposition remains an open question.